Search by

 Cost of Living in Salford

-For students contemplating a move to Salford, understanding the cost of living in the city is crucial for budgeting and planning purposes.
-Located close to Manchester, Salford offers a vibrant cultural scene and is a hub for higher education.
-The cumulative range of the cost of living in Salford is estimated to be between £1,000 and £1,400 per month.
+For students contemplating a move into student accommodation in Salford, understanding the cost of living in the city is crucial for budgeting and planning purposes.
+Located close to Manchester, Salford offers a cultural scene and is a hub for higher education.
+The cost of living in Salford is estimated to range from £1,000 to £1,400 per month.
 Proper planning will help you manage your expenses effectively.
 Here are a few additional costs to consider for your Salford student accommodation:

 1. Accommodation: £650–£1050/month